 There are multiple ways that a financial adviser can make money.
 Some earn commissions.
 Others are fee-only — for example, they may charge you a rate that is based on the number of hours they work for you or the size of the portfolio they manage for you.

-So, it’s imperative that you ask an adviser upfront about how they make money — and that the adviser gives you a full and clear answer.
+So, it’s imperative that you ask advisers upfront about how they make money — and that an adviser gives you a full and clear answer.

 3. Your adviser charges too much

 High fees should get you walking out the door to another adviser.

 Nothing can erode your nest egg quite like investment fees, whether from an adviser or an investment itself.
 Even a seemingly small fee — 1%, for example — can cost you tens if not hundreds of thousands of dollars over time, as we detail in “Of All the Fees You Pay, This Is the Worst.”